eliscamastenbroek/master_thesis/README.md

 2. Execute the code in the first half of this file to prepare the data for plotting.
 3. Execute the code in the second half of this file to create the desired plots.

-# 2. Instructions to reproduce Simulation study 2 (Chapter 5)
+# 2. Instructions to reproduce Simulation study 2 using the best approach (Chapter 5)
+To reproduce the second simulation study, the following steps should be taken:
+1. X

+To plot the results of the first simulation study in R, the following additional steps should be taken:
+1. X

+# 3. Instructions to reproduce Simulation study 2 using the less optimal approach (Section 5.1.1)
-To reproduce the second simulation study, the functions in the following files should be loaded into the global environment.
+To reproduce the second simulation study, the following steps should be taken:
+1. Load the functions in the files X into the global environment.
+2. Follow steps 2-X as described above in 2.
+Instructions to reproduce Simulation study 2 using the best approach (Chapter 5).

+# 4. Instructions to reproduce the analyses on real data fomr the ER and the LFS (Chapter 6)